 Edward III and Philippa of Hainault

 He married Philippa, daughter of William III, Count of Holland and Hainault, at York Minster on 24th January 1328.
-They had seven sons and five daughters.
+They had seven sons and five daughters (three of whom are buried in the Abbey).
 Their eldest son Edward of Woodstock, later called the "Black" Prince probably due to the colour of the armour he wore, died in 1376 and was buried in Canterbury Cathedral.

 His father was deposed and later murdered and Edward was proclaimed Keeper of the Realm in October 1326 and King in January 1327.
 In February he was crowned in Westminster Abbey by Walter Reynolds, Archbishop of Canterbury.
 Philippa's coronation took place a few weeks after their marriage.